SungHoHong2/Ceph-Experiment/Experiments/FAST_new_design/8_fuse.md

     - [x] collect the latency

 - [ ] **server side**
-    - [ ] find a special sudo command that may run FUSE in root
+    - [x] find a special sudo command that may run FUSE in root
-    - [ ] find some process that does not have the sudo permission that is run by FUSE
+    - [x] find some process that does not have the sudo permission that is run by FUSE
-    - [ ] solve the situation where dpdk can work with FUSE
+    - [x] solve the situation where dpdk can work with FUSE
-    - [ ] run DPDK
+    - [x] Mellanox Connect X-3 is not working
     - [ ] get the cache hit results
     - [ ] get the non-remote storage result